friedbrice/friedbrice.github.io/blog.md

 ---

 The personal blog of Daniel Brice.
-These terrible, Orwellian, and often  Neanderthal opinions are my own, and do not reflect on anyone I am associated with.
+These terrible, Orwellian, and often  Neanderthal opinions are my own, and do not reflect the opinions of anyone I am associated with.

 <p class="rss-subscribe">Subscribe <a href="{{ "/feed.xml" | prepend: site.baseurl }}">via RSS</a>.</p>